by Drake Vato

-“According to regulations, all Consortium personnel should be able to override Old Empire security devices with their ID.”
+“According to regulations, all Consortium personnel should be able to override pre-Supremacy security devices with their ID.”
 Mia held out her holo-badge before the scanner.
-The LED stopped blinking and there was a metallic clack.
+The LED stopped blinking, and there was a metallic clack.
 “Thank goodness.
 For a minute I though it wouldn’t work.”

 Mia swung open the heavy double doors of the armory.
 Inside, there was a row of a dozen rifles, resting on a rack.
 “It is still intact!”
 Mia exclaimed.

 “At least the ion igniters are in working condition.”
 Mia saw Koort’s tinkering.
-“What are you doing?” she rebuked him.
+“What are you doing?” she asked him with disapproval.

-“Increasing the power output,” Koort replied nonplussed.
-He finished and the rifle buzzed with a low hum.
+“Increasing the power output,” Koort replied, unperturbed.
+He finished his tinkering, and the rifle buzzed with a low hum.
 “There, now this piece zaps for a nice amount of 1.22 megawatts.”

-“Yeah, maybe with this…” Koort paused and threw the ARA gun’s battery out.
-He then pulled a bulky container from a pouch strapped to his uniform and connected it to the ARA gun. “…but with this we talk more like a hundred minutes or so,” Koort finished with satisfaction.
-He looked around and then met Mia’s eyes.
+“Yeah, maybe with this…” Koort paused to throw out the ARA gun’s battery.
+He then pulled a bulky container from a pouch strapped to his uniform, and connected it to the ARA gun. “…but with this we talk more like a hundred minutes or so,” he finished with satisfaction.
+He looked around, then met Mia’s eyes.
 “Want one?”

 “Is that a fusion cell?”